scribd/Lucid/Documentation/ConfigurationAndDescriptionFiles.md

 ## Description Files

-Lucid reads three types of description files: entities, subtypes and endpoint payloads.
+Lucid reads three types of description files: entities, subtypes, and endpoint payloads.
 These files need to be placed in their respective directories, at the path specified with the `input_path` field of the configuration file.

 The file structure should look like the following: